 Joel & Son Fabrics is all in favour of keeping the fur faux.
-Here are five things things you should know about this glam alternative to the real thing.
+Here are five things you should know about this glam alternative to the real thing.

 Wearing faux fur instead of real fur keeps your conscience clean.
 Animals suffering in the name of fashion isn’t ok and we’re so happy to see so many designers getting rid of genuine fur from their collections.
 There’s nothing fashionable about animal cruelty and these imitations look so good anyway.
-All we want to do it stroke these.
+All we want to do is stroke these.
 Keep it faux!

 Philosophy di Lorenzo Serafini Fall/Winter 2018-2019